 MEANWHILE I started turning the pulley.
 I have a sheet of delrin and cut a blank using a hole saw.
 Mounted the blank on the drill press and used rasp and chisel to shape it.

 This is experimental and might or might not work.

 Rough cut sheaf is deliberately left too thick.
 I will modify once I have the top section finalized.
 I had a sheet of this plastic from one of my previous lives.
 It is very hard and slippery.

 NOTE: In the end I decided against putting this in and opted for a simple wooden insert with a hole at the top.
 If I need a block I can tie one on as I do on the Skerry.
 I've decided to experiment with this mast on a Puddle Duck Racer I'm building for fun.
 I also plan to use the rig on my Skerry since the dimensions will work for it too. see Puddle Duck Mast

 This web site reflects my personal ideas and doesn't represent anyone else's point of view.
 Although I was successful in making a carbon mast, it is not particularly smooth.
 If I was to do this again I would use carbon fiber socks rather than strips.
+I would also make it larger diameter.
 I did not have enough money for them in this experiment.
+This is an unproven experiment, It is not a how to article.
+Do your homework and research if you are going to make a carbon fiber mast.
 Bateau.com sells mast kits.